ingridhoffman/Homework6/README.md

 ### Known Issues

 1. Without a paid subscription to Open Weather, the application cannot get the daily forecast that shows overall averages for each day.
 So forecast data is extracted from the 3-hour forecast increments provided in the free 5-day forecast which simply show the predicted weather at that exact time.
+2. Currently, the page initializing with weather in Portland but this could be improved by allowing the user to choose the City to initialize or by using geo-location to the current user City.

 ### Application URL